beginning of content

 Complications from animal bites

-Studies have shown that about 1 in 2 people fear dogs after a dog bite.
+Studies have shown that 1 in 2 people fear dog attacks after a dog bite.

 What are the signs of infection after an animal bite?

-Different animals have different microbes in their mouths.
+Different animals have different microbes (germs) in their mouths.

-The symptoms and signs that show an animal bite may be infected are:
+The symptoms of an animal bite infection are:

-However, you might be exposed to rabies when travelling.
-Your risk of rabies depends on where you are travelling.
-Generally, your risk is highest in Asia and Africa.
+You might be exposed to rabies when travelling.
+Your chance of being exposed to rabies depends on where you are travelling.
+Generally, your risk is highest in Asia, Africa and Central and South America.

 The World Health Organization (WHO) has a map showing countries with a high risk of rabies.